-Manchu ethnic group, with a population of 10,682,263, can be traced back to the Sushen people who lived 2,000 years ago.
+Manchu ethnic group, with a population over 10 million, can be traced back to the Sushen people who lived 2,000 years ago.
 They were the earliest ancestors of the Manchu.
 In the Liao, Song, Yuan and Ming dynasties, they were called Nuchen.
-At the end of the 16th century, with the appearance of Nurhachi, the tribes of Nuchen were unified and a new nationality - Manchu - came into being, consisting of Nuchen, Han, Mongolian and Korean.
+At the end of the 16th century, with the appearance of Nurhachi, the tribes of Nuchen were unified and a new nationality - Manchu, came into being, consisting of Nuchen, Han, Mongolian and Korean.
 With the founding of the Qing Dynasty in 1644, the Manchu reached its golden age.

 Manchu people are mainly located in Liaoning, Jilin and Heilongjiang provinces, of which Liaoning has the most Manchus.
 Most Manchus are engaged in agriculture-related jobs.
 Their main crops include soybean, sorghum, corn, millet, tobacco and apple.
 They also raise tussah silkworms.
 For Manchus living in remote mountainous areas, gathering ginseng, mushroom and edible fungus makes an important sideline.
 Most of the Manchu people in cities, who are better educated, are engaged in traditional and modern industries.